 WD4H Donations: Goat shed, farmland, 40 goats

 Business Funded: Goat Farm

 The Abadacogora Cooperative is located on a steep hillside on the outskirts of Kigali.
-Established in 2013, it is made up of 40 households comprised mostly of widows and their children.
+Established in 2013, it is made up of 40 households comprised mostly of Genocide widows and their children.
 They banded together, each giving a small amount of cash to start businesses selling charcoal and livestock.
-In May 2013, World Dance for Humanity gave 40 goats and funding to build a shed for the animals.
-The sale of goat offspring eventually will provide funding for the children to attend school.
-Tragically, last November a leopard broke into the shed and killed 30 of the goats.
-This happened because the shed was far from the home of the members and wasn’t strong enough.
-The goats that survived went to live with the co-op members at their homes.
-Thankfully, Santa Barbara resident Patricia Moylan generously donated funds to pay for 30 more goats as Christmas gifts to her 30 grandchildren!
+In 2013, World Dance for Humanity gave 40 goats and funding to build a shed for the animals.
+The sale of goat offspring is providing funding so the children can attend school.

 Twa (Pygmy) genocide survivors and orphans in southwest Rwanda